Help support Harvard John A. Paulson School of Engineering and Applied Sciences. Make a gift.

 Thesis Readers

 The thesis is evaluated by two readers, whose roles are further delineated below.
 The first reader is the thesis adviser.
-The second and reader is recommended by the student and adviser, who should secure the agreement of the individual concerned to serve in this capacity.
+The second reader is recommended by the student and adviser, who should secure the agreement of the individual concerned to serve in this capacity.
 The reader must be approved by the Directors, Associate Director, or Assistant Director of Undergraduate Studies.
-The second reader is normally are teaching members of the Faculty of Arts and Sciences, but other faculty members or comparable professionals will usually be approved, after being apprised of the responsibilities they are assuming.
+The second reader is normally a teaching member of the Faculty of Arts and Sciences, but other faculty members or comparable professionals will usually be approved, after being apprised of the responsibilities they are assuming.
 For theses in mathematical economics, the choice of the second reader is made in cooperation with the Economics department.
 The student and thesis adviser will be notified of the designated second reader by mid-March.

 The roles of the thesis adviser and of the outside reader are somewhat different.
 Ideally, the adviser is a collaborator and the outside reader is an informed critics.
 It is customary for the adviser's report to comment not only on the document itself but also on the background and context of the entire effort, elucidating the overall accomplishments of the student.
 The supervisor may choose to comment on a draft of the thesis before the final document is submitted, time permitting.
 The outside reader is being asked to evaluate the thesis actually produced, as a prospective scientific contribution — both as to content and presentation.
 The reader may choose to discuss their evaluation with the student, after the fact, should that prove to be mutually convenient.